ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 In addition to these categories, a baseline measurement of the system's power consumption while it is idle or running minimal background processes is provided.
 This establishes a reference point.

-For each application category, the end-to-end energy consumption is measured.
-This measurement includes the energy consumed from the moment an application starts until it finishes its task, taking into account factors such as the initialization of the JVM, the application warmup period, etc. The main rationale behind this approach is to reflect the total energy consumption, including all phases, rather than just the ideal state of each JVM.
-Even though at first glance this approach may seem to favor short-running applications that are Ahead-of-Time compiled, running them for a longer period of time enables a more realistic evaluation.

-Therefore, the evaluated applications vary significantly in terms of total execution time that is being measured, ranging from a few minutes to several hours.

 ### JVM Coverage

 The list of included JMVs is: